JhouLab/Pi5WebcamRecorder/README.md

 From the command line, install tailscale, and then start it:

     curl -fsSL https://tailscale.com/install.sh | sh
     sudo tailscale up

-This should open a firefox window into which you should log into the lab tailscale account.
+When you run this, it should open a firefox window into which you should log into the lab tailscale account.

+After this, it will automatically reconnect when rebooting Pi, and you don't need to restart it again.

+Optional: can use this to prevent tailscale up from requiring sudo

+	sudo tailscale set --operator=$USER

-Now install an smb client:
+Now install smb client, and create a new folder:

-	apt-get install  samba-common smbclient samba-common-bin smbclient  cifs-utils
+	apt-get install  samba-common smbclient samba-common-bin smbclient  cifs-utils mkdir /mnt/smb

-Create a new folder and link it:

-	mkdir /mnt/smb
+Mount shared folder.
+Must do this every time Pi is restarted:

 	sudo mount -t cifs //labunraid/zfs48_share /mnt/smb -o user=tomjhou,pass=ithaca55